 If your pocket is not prepared for the sudden roof repair, then you can choose asphalt composition shingles.
 This roofing material is very affordable and it also carries with it other advantages.
 It is fire-resistant, very durable, and it comes in various designs to mimic slate or wood.

-Even if wood can catch fire, become infested, and require a lot of maintenance, some home owners still cannot resist choosing it because of its remarkable finish.
-Usually made from cedar or pine, wood shakes roofing come in many colors that it is impossible for two houses to have identical wood roofs.
-They can also be cut into varied width, thickness, and shapes.
+Even if wood can catch fire, become infested, and require a lot of maintenance, some homeowners still cannot resist choosing it because of its remarkable finish.
+Usually made from cedar or pine, wood shakes roofing comes in many colors that allows two houses can't have identical wood roofs.
+They can also be cut into varying widths, thicknesses, and shapes.
 It even becomes more beautiful through time.
 The good news is new technology has introduced new treatments to lengthen its life and make it resist infestation and fire.